taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

 ![](assets/fig/asic-flow.png)

- 1. We use the PyMTL framework to test, verify, and evaluate the execution time (in cycles) of our design.
+ 1. We use the PyMTL3 framework to test, verify, and evaluate the execution time (in cycles) of our design.
 This part of the flow is very similar to the flow used in ECE 4750.
-Note that we can write our RTL models in either PyMTL or Verilog, but we will always use PyMTL for the test harnesses, simulation drivers, and high-level modeling.
+Note that we can write our RTL models in either PyMTL3 or Verilog, but we will always use PyMTL3 for the test harnesses, simulation drivers, and high-level modeling.
     Once we are sure our design is working correctly, we can then start to push the design through the flow.
-The ASIC flow requires Verilog RTL as an input, so we can use PyMTL's automatic translation tool to translate PyMTL RTL models into Verilog RTL.
+The ASIC flow requires Verilog RTL as an input, so we can use PyMTL3's automatic translation tool to translate PyMTL3 RTL models into Verilog RTL.
 We also generate waveforms in `.vcd` (Verilog Change Dump) format, and we use `vcd2saif` to convert these waveforms into per-net average activity factors stored in `.saif` format.
 These activity factors will be used